redirwin/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model.
+It's created by the browser by parsing our HTML, and therefore closely mirrors the HTML.
+It is structured like a tree, with all the visible and non-visible elements of the page called nodes, which we can access and manipulate in our code through their properties and methods.

 2. What is an event?

+An event can be anything that happens on a web page, from clicks, to text input, to scrolling.
+Anything that occurs can be listened for and responded to.

 3. What is an event listener?

+Event listeners are code that is attached to nodes and that listen for and respond to events on a page.
+Even listeners are set up to acknowledge a specific event, and then send that event to a handler function for a specific response.

 4. Why would we convert a NodeList into an Array?

+A NodeList has one property (.length) and very few inherent methods.
+Converting it to an array, such as with Array.from(), gives us the ability to use all the methods available to arrays.

 5. What is a component?

+A component is a portion of code that is succinct and reusable.
+Ideally, we should be able to use a component over and over again in other programs or area of our code, without having to recreate common functionality.
+It helps us stick to DRY programming.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product